 Reassure Your Child

 Your child did not cause their family member's addiction, they cannot control it, and they cannot cure it.
 Their family member made bad choices about drugs and alcohol, and there is nothing they can do to change it.
-But with assistance from an addiction professional and support from everyone in the family, an addict can step into recovery.
+But with assistance from an addiction professional, treatment such as suboxone addiction treatment and support from everyone in the family, an addict can step into recovery.
 They road may be long, and it will not be easy, but a family working together can make the journey successfully.